Blackboard – Quick Set Up 1

 Rollover is the annual preparation of Blackboard module courses for the next academic year.

-- The Module Coordinator /Primary instructor is auto-enrolled from Worktrbie and Banner.
+• The Module Coordinator /Primary instructor is auto-enrolled from Worktribe and Banner.

-- The Module Lead or teaching teams follow any updated guidance, review and prepare courses.
+• The Module Lead or teaching teams follow any updated guidance to review and prepare courses.
 This includes copying content from previous years, creating new content, and updating template items.

 Request a “Sandbox” course if you want to start planning ahead of time, before courses appear in Blackboard.